Pop art paintings!

 The dialogue in the panel says, “I DONT CARE!
 I’D RATHER SINK — THAN CALL BRAD FOR HELP!”

-The girl appears to be a victim of an unpleasant relationship who would sooner drown than ask for any aid from her lover.
+The girl seems to be in a toxic relationship and would rather drown than ask for any help from her partner.

 It has been part of MoMA’s permanent collection since 1971.

-James Rosenquist’s exceptionally left-wing painting, “President-elect,” features John F. Kennedy, a slice of cake from an advertisement, and a yellow Chevrolet.
+John F. Kennedy, a cake slice from an advertisement, and a yellow Chevrolet are depicted in James Rosenquist’s remarkably left-leaning painting titled “President-elect.”

-The artist created this collage painting using images cut from their original context and then stuck together to fit a monumental scale.
+This collage painting was made by the artist using images that were removed from their original context and then pieced together to fit a monumental scale.